Last updated on Dec 6th, 2019

 One piece of information is your new understanding of knowledge vs belief.
 Another is your understanding of how much of your understanding of the world is knowledge verses belief.
 And a third is your understanding that the vast majority of people have nearly zero understanding of the difference between knowledge and belief and further that they have no idea of how little knowledge they have and to what an enormous degree they rely on belief to get through the day.

-Understanding these concepts is the core to learning how to operate within the world in useful and productive way.
+Understanding these concepts is the core to learning how to operate within the world in a useful and productive way.

 You also need these concepts to be happy and to avoid frustration and anxiety.